+7 (707) 051 22 20

 Speech therapist consultations for parents of senior and preparatory groups

-How group sessions differ from individual ones
+How group classes differ from individual ones

 The difference is not just in the number of children.
-Each format has its own purpose, and it's important to understand what you are choosing.
-Below is a comparison table by key criteria, followed by the benefits and limitations of groups.
+Each format has its own purpose, and it’s important to understand what you are choosing.
+Below is a comparison table by key criteria, followed by the pros and limitations of groups.

-CriteriaGroup session (up to 4 children)Individual session
+CriterionGroup session (up to 4 children)Individual session

 GoalAutomation, socialization, communicationSound production, correction of severe disorders

-Cost3500-5000 tenge per session6,000-10,000 tenge per session
+Cost3500-5000 tenge per session6000-10000 tenge per session

 Duration45-60 minutes30-45 minutes

-SocializationYes: children interact, learn from each otherMinimal
+SocializationBenefits: children interact and learn from each otherMinimal

-HomeworkYes, with a focus on play with parentsYes, individual
+HomeworkYes, with a focus on play with parentsYes, individual sessions

 Effectiveness for mild disordersHigh (faster automation)High